adrelanos/aeternity-wiki/Aeternity-in-the-blockchain-space.md

 # Augur:

-Prediction market based on using the Ethereum decentralized network to create an accurate forecasting tool..
+Prediction market based on using the Ethereum decentralized network to create an accurate forecasting tool

 (Technology used, user base, comparisons)

 # Gnosis:

-Futarchy / governance - how this compare.
+Futarchy / governance - how this compares.

 dApp on the Ethereum blockchain vs aeternity

 Realitykeys external oracle provider intergration

-(Comparisons on both to aeternity i.e. it will use its down blockchain)
+(Comparisons on both to aeternity, i.e. it will use its down blockchain)

 # Cosmos:

-Communication lines between different blockchains, could be used as a trustless exchange
+Communication lines between different blockchains, could be used as a trust-less exchange